Sarveshmrao/smr-status/content/issues/2020-10-19-forum-is-under-construction.md

   - Forum
 severity: notice
 ---
 *Announcement* - Community Support Forum is not yet built.
 It's under construction.
-Once up we will update this.
+Once up we will update here.